cnl-berkeley/stable_projects/CognitiveRelevance_PrefrontalStructure/README.md

   - All necessary R packages are provided at the beginning of *PIMFS_analysis_final.R*.

-  - Access probability maps: spatial probability maps projected onto the fsaverage space can be found in the *probability_maps* directory.
+  - Access probability maps: spatial probability maps projected onto the fsaverage space can be found in the *probability_maps* folder.
 Thresholded and unthresholded maps are included for each label.
 The code used to generate these maps and code to project them to individual surfaces are also included in the directory.

-  - All associated data needed to implement statistical analyses and generate figures is included in the file: *data*.
+  - All associated data needed to implement statistical analyses and generate figures is included in the *data* folder.